frebbles/redsfs/README.md

 file system on a micro like the ESP8266/8285/32, being built by an x86 executable and rolled out in flash.

-Test the redsimg with
+## Running the redsimg utility

+Create file reds.img with size 2K and import a directory

+`./redsimg -c 2048 -f reds.img -i import_dir/`

+Export files from reds.img to directory

+`./redsimg -f reds.img -e export_dir/`

+Test read and write

-`redsimg -c 2048 -f reds.img`
+`./redsimg -c 2048 -f reds.img -t`